S8zS51C4YEETUS4564/NERD/README.md

 ### Inclusion of other library headers

 Other libraries' header sections are included within this section.
-If they've already been defined, a check for version mismatching is performed that can be turned off with `INSERT_MACRO_HERE` being defined beforehand.
+If they've already been defined, a check for version mismatching is performed that can be turned off with `MU_CHECK_VERSION_MISMATCHING` being defined beforehand.
 This is, generally, what that looks like:

 ```
 /* Library version n.n.n header */

-	#if !defined(INSERT_MACRO_HERE) && defined(LIBRARY_H) && \
+	#if !defined(MU_CHECK_VERSION_MISMATCHING) && defined(LIBRARY_H) && \
 		(LIBRARY_VERSION_MAJOR != n || LIBRARY_VERSION_MINOR != n || LIBRARY_VERSION_PATCH != n)

 		#pragma message("[...]
 Library's header has already been defined, but version doesn't match the version that this library is built for.
 This may lead to errors, warnings, or unexpected behavior.
-Define INSERT_MACRO_HERE before this to turn off this message.")
+Define MU_CHECK_VERSION_MISMATCHING before this to turn off this message.")

 	#endif